The River Terrace Inn – Local Flair for Grand Adventure

 Every journey has a starting point, and the river is no exception.
 Once you’ve found your way to the beautiful and desolate southern Utah desert, you may need a place to stay before or after your whitewater trip with Holiday River Expeditions.
 Some may drive in from neighboring Grand Junction, Colorado, while others seek accommodations in the town of Green River itself.
 A staff-recommended location is the locally known and respected River Terrace Inn.
-It’s hard to beat for convenience and proximity; the Inn is located directly across the street from the Holiday River Expeditions warehouse, where you’ll meet your guides, get your gear, and prepare to journey down the river.
+It’s hard to beat for convenience and proximity.
+The Inn is located directly across the street from the Holiday’s warehouse, where you’ll meet your guides, get your gear, and prepare to journey down the river.

 Did we mention the food is delicious?
-And your room comes with an extensive and inclusive breakfast (though frankly, you may still be full from your last expertly cooked meal on the river if you’re staying at the inn post-trip).
+And your room comes with an extensive and inclusive breakfast (though you may still be full from your last expertly cooked meal on the river).

-This gem of the deep desert reflects an obvious pride in ownership that functions on a personalized, individual level to help make your connection with the desert a more intimate one.
+This gem of the deep desert reflects an obvious pride in ownership that functions on a personalized, individual level.
+Which will help make your connection with the desert a more intimate one.
 Such pride is also readily apparent in Holiday’s workings, and unfortunately rare in circles of big business.
 Part of the reward of your river trip is an escape from the franchised; an embrace of the unique.

 A whole-hearted endorsement still can’t substitute for your own gut instinct.
 We encourage you to check out the River Terrace Inn yourselves, even if it’s just for dinner next to a sleepy section of the river.
 You may find yourself as drawn as we are to this locally owned and cherished oasis in our vast desert, where adventure awaits you at every bend of the river.